-■ Standard 4.R.13: Not applicable to RL.
+Standard 5.R.13: Not applicable to RL.

-Explain how an author uses reasons and evidence to support particular claims in a text.
+Explain how an author uses reasons and evidence to support particular claims in a text, identifying which reasons and evidence support which claims.
 (RI)

-■ Standard 4.R.14: Compare the treatment of similar themes and topics and patterns of events in stories, myths, and traditional literature from different cultures.
+Standard 5.R.14: Compare stories in the same genre on their approaches to similar themes and topics.
 (RL)

-Integrate information from two texts on the same topic in order to write or speak about the subject knowledgeably.
+Integrate information from several texts on the same topic in order to write or speak about the subject knowledgeably.
 (RI)

-Strand: WRITING (4.W)
+Strand: WRITING (5.W)